 - Professor Jonathan Michie, President of Kellogg College

 - Professor Sir Nigel Shadbolt, FRS, FREng, FBCS Principal of Jesus College

 - The Very Rev’d Professor Jane Shaw Principal of Harris Manchester College

-- Professor Sir Rick Trainor, KBE, FRHistS Rector of Exeter College
+- Sir Richard Trainor, KBE, FRHistS Rector of Exeter College

-- Professor Katherine J Willis, CBE FGS PhD, Principal of St Edmund Hall
+- Professor Baroness Katherine J Willis, CBE, FGS Principal of St Edmund Hall

 - Gill Aitken MA (Oxon), CB